shubh-mishra/editorial-ai-assist/1_architecture.md

-Absolutely, here is a comprehensive architectural blueprint for an **Editorial AI Assistant** tailored for journalism.
+Comprehensive architectural blueprint for an **Editorial AI Assistant** tailored for journalism.
 This system strikes a balance between algorithmic insights and editorial integrity, ensuring responsible AI integration into the newsroom.

 ---